Bureau of Land Management: FY2026 Appropriations

 Discretionary Appropriations Accounts

 Management of Lands and Resources (MLR).
 This account, BLM's largest, funds diverse activities and subactivities.
-For instance, the land resources activity includes subactivities such as rangelands and cultural resources.
+For instance, the land resources activity includes subactivities on rangelands and cultural resources, among others.
 Table 1 shows amounts for the account's nine main activities (and mining law administration, with offsetting collections).
-Relative to the FY2025 level of $1,260.5 million, the President sought a $433.1 million decrease for FY2026.
-Details are not available on how the decrease would be reflected in the accounts' activities.
+The FY2026 enacted amount ($1,226.9 million) was a 3% decrease from the FY2025 level ($1,260.5 million) for the account.
+It contained various changes for activities, with increased funding for two activities, decreased funding for four activities, and level funding for three activities.
+The FY2026 enacted amount also was 55% higher than the President's request, with higher funding than requested for all nine activities.

 Range Improvements.
 The Range Improvements account funds rehabilitation, protection, and improvement of BLM rangelands.
 By law, 50% of grazing fees collected on BLM lands or $10.0 million—whichever is greater—is credited to a Range Improvements Fund.
-In recent years, BLM grazing receipts typically were less than $20.0 million annually and BLM received $10.0 million through this account, as in FY2025.
+In recent years, BLM grazing receipts typically have been less than $20.0 million annually, and BLM has received $10.0 million through this account, as for both FY2025 and FY2026.
 For FY2026, H.R.
-4754 contained $10.0 million; the President's request and S. 2431 contained $9.4 million.
+4754 and the President's request also contained $10.0 million; S. 2431 contained $9.4 million.

 Service Charges, Deposits, and Forfeitures.
-This account allows BLM to use monies paid to the agency for activities such as rights-of-way processing and energy and minerals authorizations.
-The FY2025 estimate was $30.0 million, offset by collections, the same as in the FY2026 House and Senate committee-reported bills.
-For FY2026, the President estimated $35.0 million, offset by collections.
+This account allows BLM to use monies paid to the agency for activities such as energy and minerals authorizations.
+The FY2026 estimate in P.L.
+119-74 was $30.0 million, offset by collections, for a net appropriation of $0.
+This same amount was enacted for FY2025 and, for FY2026, included in the President's request, H.R.
+4754, and S. 2431.

-Deferred Maintenance (DM).
+Deferred Maintenance.
 BLM estimated its DM at roughly $6.27 billion in FY2024, more than five times the FY2019 estimate ($1.1 billion).
 The increase is largely due to changes in estimation methods.
 BLM receives both discretionary and mandatory appropriations for DM.
 Interior appropriations laws provide discretionary funds, with $20.0 million in FY2025.
-For FY2026, the President's discretionary request for BLM DM is unclear, due to the lack of an FY2026 budget justification.
+For FY2026, the President's discretionary request for DM was unclear, because it combined annual and deferred maintenance.
 H.R.
-4754 contained $17.5 million and S. 2431 included $8.0 million.
+4754 contained $17.5 million and S. 2431 included $8.0 million for DM.
+The FY2026 enacted appropriation does not appear to be specified in the law or explanatory statement.

 For FY2021-FY2025, a primary source of mandatory funding for DM was the National Parks and Public Land Legacy Restoration Fund (LRF), established by P.L.
 116-152, the Great American Outdoors Act (GAOA).
-Under GAOA, BLM's mandatory appropriation was about $95.0 million annually.
-The effect of this funding is not clear, because appropriations can take multiple years to spend, BLM's DM estimation methods have changed, and other factors.
-The President's FY2026 request proposed reauthorizing the LRF (p.
-DH-12), and the Senate Appropriations Committee supported reauthorization (S.Rept.
+Under GAOA, BLM's appropriation was about $95.0 million annually.
+The effect of this funding is not clear, because appropriations can take multiple years to spend and BLM's DM estimation methods have changed, among other factors.
+The FY2026 Interior Budget in Brief proposed reauthorizing the LRF (p.
+DH-12-DH-13), and the Senate Appropriations Committee supported (S.Rept.
 119-46, p.
-5).
-The House Committee expressed interest in revising bill and report language, if needed, if the LRF is reauthorized (H.Rept.
+5) reauthorization.
+The House Appropriations Committee expressed (H.Rept.
 119-215, p.
-10).
+10) interest in revising bill and report language, if needed, if the LRF was reauthorized.
+The FY2026 appropriations law and explanatory statement contained direction on allocating certain LRF funding.

 Land Acquisition.
 BLM typically receives appropriations from the LWCF to acquire lands.
 Under GAOA, LWCF programs receive mandatory appropriations each year.
 GAOA generally requires the President to submit to Congress detailed account, program, and project allocations as part of the annual budget submission.
-The President's FY2025 budget set out an allocation of $78.2 million for BLM land acquisitions.
-Under GAOA, Congress may provide for an alternate allocation; Congress did not do so in P.L.
-119-4.
-For BLM land acquisition in FY2026, the President requested $7.2 million; H.Rept.
-119-215 (p.
-102) on H.R.
-4754 set out an allocation of $69.3 million, and S.Rept.
-119-46 (p.
-158) on S. 2431 allocated $65.1 million.
+Under GAOA, Congress may provide for an alternate allocation.
+For BLM land acquisition in FY2026, the President requested $7.2 million; the House Committee allocated $69.3 million (H.Rept.
+119-215, p.
+102); and the Senate Committee allocated $65.1 million (S.Rept.
+119-46, p.
+158).
+The FY2026 law provided $66.0 million (joint explanatory statement, p.
+H486).

 Table 1.
 Bureau of Land Management (BLM) Discretionary Appropriations by Account ($ in millions)